The Ethics of Westworld

 It seems highly suspect to me to create androids that are so human-like and realistic that we can’t tell the difference and then simply do with them what we please.
 That is tantamount to slavery.
 We’ve seen this in the story R.U.R., which I’ve reviewed on this blog.
 And you can guess what happens at the end of that one.

-And whether or not Dolores can actually feel pain, the fact that she has been programmed by humans to be able to react to such a situation as any woman would is the only indication we need that raping her is a crime.
-This actually brings us to another interesting point about the ethics of treating androids well vs. poorly.
+And whether or not Dolores can actually feel pain, the fact that she has been programmed to react to such a situation as any woman would is the only indication we need that raping her is a crime.
+This actually brings us to another interesting point about the ethics of how we treat androids.

-After each narrative cycle (I’m still not sure how long those last in the show) the memories of the androids are wiped and reset, and their storylines start over, waiting to be interacted with by new customers.
+After each narrative cycle (I’m still not sure how long those last in the show) the memories of the androids are wiped and reset.
+Their storylines start over, waiting to be interacted with by new customers.
 So Dolores has no memory of the injustices she has experienced.
 Should we still commit crimes against her just because she is an android and just because she will have no memory of it?

 You can guess that my answer is no.